What Can Learned Intrinsic Rewards Capture?: Generalisation via Rewards

-In fact, our method can be interpreted as an instance of RL$^2$ with a particular decomposition of parameters ($\theta$ and $\eta$), which uses policy gradient as a recurrent update (see Figure~\ref{fig:framework}).
+\cutsubsectiondown In fact, our method can be interpreted as an instance of RL$^2$ with a particular decomposition of parameters ($\theta$ and $\eta$), which uses policy gradient as a recurrent update (see Figure~\ref{fig:framework}).
 While this modular structure may not be more beneficial than RL$^2$ when evaluated with the same agent-environment interface, such a decomposition provides clear semantics of each module: the policy ($\theta$) captures ``how to do'' while the intrinsic reward ($\eta$) captures ``what to do'', and this enables interesting kinds of generalisations as we show below.
 Specifically, we show that ``what'' knowledge captured by the intrinsic reward can be reused by many different learning agents as follows.

-\paragraph{Generalisation to unseen action spaces} We first evaluated the learned intrinsic reward on new action spaces.
+\cutparagraphup \paragraph{Generalise to Unseen Action Spaces} We first evaluated the learned intrinsic reward on new action spaces.
 Specifically, the intrinsic reward was used to train new agents with either 1) permuted actions, where the semantics of left/right and up/down are reversed, or 2) extended actions, with 4 additional actions that move diagonally.
-Figure~\ref{fig:generalization-action} shows that the intrinsic reward provided useful rewards to new agents with different actions, even when these were not trained with those actions.
-This is possible because the intrinsic reward assigns rewards to the agent's state changes rather than its actions.
-In other words, the intrinsic reward captures ``what to do'', which makes it possible to generalise to new actions, as long as the goal remains the same.
+Figure~\ref{fig:generalization-action} shows that the intrinsic reward provided useful rewards to new agents with different actions, though it was not trained with those actions.
+This is feasible because the intrinsic reward assigns rewards to the agent's state changes rather than its actions.
+The intrinsic reward captures ``what to do'', which makes it feasible to generalise to new actions, as long as the goal remains the same.
 On the other hand, it is unclear how to generalise RL$^2$ and MAML in this way.